serverless/components/README.md

 That's it.
 Let's take it for a spin.
 Run the following commands to test the components logic:

 ```
-../../bin/components deploy
+components deploy

-../../bin/components deploy
+components deploy

-../../bin/components greet
+components greet

-../../bin/components remove
+components remove
 ```

 Congratulations!
 You've successfully created your first Serverless component!

 Want to learn more?
-Make sure to take a look at all the different component implementations in the ["Serverless Registry"](./registry)!
+Make sure to take a look at all the different component implementations in the [Serverless Registry](./registry)!

 ## Docs